UBC-MDS/DSCI522_group17/README.md

 GitHub repository: https://github.com/UBC-MDS/DSCI522_group17

 ## Summary
-In this project we will build several models to try to predict wine quality given different physicochemical properties and wine type.
+In this project we built several models to try to predict wine quality given different physicochemical properties and wine type.
 We built a K-Nearest Neighbor model, Logistic Regression model, Random Forest Model, and Support Vector Machine model.
-After we built these models, we found out that Random Forest is the best performing model and it achieved a test score of 0.85.
+Since there exists an issue of class imbalance in the data set, we will be using f1-score as our validation metric.
+After we built these models, we found out that Random Forest is the best performing model and it achieved a test score of 0.63.
 However, despite it being a good score, there is still room for improvement.
-From our cross validation results, we can see that we are overfitting with Random Forest.
-This is because we have not tune our hyperparameters.
-Hence, further investigation and tuning are needed before we can finalize our model.
+From our cross validation results, we can see that we are overfitting with Random Forest even after hyperparameter tuning.
+A solution for this problem will be to increase the number of data when training the model, which is not possible because we have no ways to collect additional data.
+Another solution for this problem will be to use a more powerful computer to search for more hyperparameter combinations.
+At the current state we can conclude that our model is usable because it performs better than our baseline model by a large margin and also the accuracy of prediction is over 60%.

 The data set used in this project is sourced from the UCI Machine Learning Repository and can be found [here](https://archive.ics.uci.edu/ml/datasets/Wine+Quality).
 In terms of the data, the two data sets record the physicochemical properties of the red and white variants of the Vinho Verde wine.
 We merged these two datasets together and created a new column `type of wine` to represent the wine type for each observation.
 The `quality_level` is the target we are interested in predicting and it represents the quality of the wine on a scale of 1 to 10.
 We will group the quality of wine into three categories and they are "Excellent" if `quality_level` is equal to or greater than 7, "Good" if `quality_level` is between 4 and 7(exclusive), and "Bad" if `quality_level` is less than or equal to 4.
 We also have a categorical variable `wine_type` that we will include as a feature.
 In total, we have 12 predictors and one output variable.